 Enjoy the beauty of the lucid green waters of the Molalla River that carved through dramatic basaltic lava rocks.
-A scenic route along the river passes a few day-use sites within the Molalla Recreation Area.
+A scenic route along the river passes a few day-use sites within boundaries of the Molalla Recreation Area.
 The sites provide great opportunities for a natural dip into the cool and clear water.
-One of them, Three Bears Recreation Site is located 3.5 miles south of Glen Avon Bridge, was open in 2013 by the BLM.
+One of them, Three Bears Recreation Site is located 3.5 miles south of Glen Avon Bridge.
+The area is managed by BLM since 2013.

 A cobble beach and river with relatively warm water on hot summer days are easily accessible from the parking lot.
-The water is deeper in a big pool near a rock wall that lines the opposite bank.
-The site has campsites with fire rings, barbecue grill, and picnic tables.
+The water is deeper in the biggest pool near a rock wall that lines the opposite bank.
+The site has campsites with fire rings, barbecue grills, and picnic tables.

 There are other excellent swimming spots along the Molalla River: